University of Notre Dame Australia: Campuses and buildings

 Notre Dame has three campuses.
 Its largest campus is located in Fremantle, the port city for the Greater Perth region meanwhile its Sydney campus is split across two sites in the Inner West of the city.
 It also has a regional campus in Broome, far north in Western Australia in the Kimberley region.
 It is the only university in Australia to have major campuses on both the east and west coasts and students can apply to switch between campuses during their studies.
-The School of Medicine in Sydney also has eight clinical schools located across New South Wales and Victoria.
+The School of Medicine in Sydney also has seven clinical schools located across New South Wales and Victoria.
 Notre Dame also offers a range of online courses and programs available through Open Universities Australia.

 Since its inception, the university has had handmade jarrah crosses hung in every room across its campuses and clinical schools.
-The crosses, which are also handed to students during graduation mass, were intended to serve as a reminder of Notre Dame's Catholic identity and are based on a cross at its Holy Spirit Chapel in Fremantle.
+The crosses, which are also handed to students during graduation Mass, were intended to serve as a reminder of Notre Dame's Catholic identity and are based on a cross at its Holy Spirit Chapel in Fremantle.